 Wash fresh fruit and vegetables under running water before eating.
 Don’t use soap, disinfectants or detergents to wash your food.
 These cleaning products aren’t designed for human consumption.
 They may actually be unsafe to use with food.

 Safety of meat

-It is suspected COVID-19 may have originated in animals.
-It’s not likely transmission to humans occurs through meat in Australia.
+It's suspected COVID-19 may have originated in animals.
+It's not likely transmission to humans occurs through consumption of meat.